About the European Family Conference

 A parents’ handbook containing information and stories will be provided.
 If you would also like an EYPC handbook, then you will need to purchase it separately on the registration form.

 All adults, as much as possible, are expected to participate in the service in this conference.
-See the Practical Service Needs for more details.
+See the Practical Service Needs in the EFC (All Adults) for more details about the different service areas.

 Parent Policy (Ages 0-12)